LivelyDismay/tempus-maledictum/postinstall.md

 Start a New Game.
 You'll be in the Abandoned Prison.
 Create your character - I recommend the [Deep Elf race](https://www.nexusmods.com/skyrimspecialedition/mods/22499).
 If you don't want to play as a Deep Elf, that's totally fine - all the other races have [Imperious](https://www.nexusmods.com/skyrimspecialedition/mods/1315/) to make them a little more interesting, too.

-When you're done creating your character, you'll have a whole lot of messages scrolling through the top left corner.  **Wait in this cell until the messages stop.**  You'll also get a number of pop-ups.
+When you're done creating your character, you'll have a whole lot of messages scrolling through the top right corner.  **Wait in this cell until the messages stop.**  You'll also get a number of pop-ups.
 Please read them.

 You have a Tempus Maledictum Beginner's Guide in your inventory.
 Please read this.